not me… sorry

 His paintings activities were a “well kept secret” that only his friends and relatives knew about and to whom he offered his works from time to time.
 It happened for some years, mostly on weekends, while Luis worked on design and advertising for international brands and companies.
 Painting was a guilty pleasure, a forbidden fruit that he hopelessly tried to avoid.
 Fortunately he couldn’t help himself and so he did it.
 Without thinking if he was talented, if he could ever have success or a future as a painter, or anything else really… He just painted because he liked it and he needed to.
 Painting was his passion and luckily one day it became stronger than anything else.

 Since then Luis Levy Lima has also debuted several exhibitions at Hilton Hotel, the National Assembly of Cape Verde, Bienal de Cerveira, Palácio da Cultura Ildo Lobo, Fábrica Braço de Prata and various other galleries and institutions in Portugal and abroad.
-He is featured in renown museums, institutions and hotels, e.g., Museu do Oriente (Lisbon), the Embassy of Cape Verde in Portugal (Lisbon), Robinson Club Cabo Verde (Sal Island) and Pestana Tropico Hotel (Praia, Cape Verde).
-He also portrayed several famous figures and his works are part of the private collection of personalities such as Madonna and Luís Represas.
+He is featured in renown museums, institutions and hotels, e.g., Trinity College (Hartford, Connecticut; EUA) Museu do Oriente (Lisbon), the Embassy of Cape Verde in Portugal (Lisbon) and Robinson Club Cabo Verde (Sal Island).
+He also portrayed several famous figures and his works are part of the private collection of personalities such as Madonna, Dino d’Santiago, Valete and Luís Represas.

 His inspiration and cultural insight comes from charity events and activities that Luis does regularly and that are specially dedicated to children.
 He does so because he believes everyone should focus on children.
 Why?
 Well because “they are the future!”
 In essence, if you do not have time for them, what do you have time for?
 What is your purpose in life?